Free Core Yoga Lesson Plan Series (part 3 of 3)

 To Celebrate Passing The 3000th Shared Yoga Lesson Plan Milestone, Here’s A FREE Core Yoga Lesson Plan.

-The Abiciously Delicious Core Yoga Lesson Plan was created using the Yoga Lesson Plan Creator.
+The Abiciously Delicious Core Yoga Lesson Plan was created using the Yoga Genie Lesson Planner.

 Short Version Download